AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Reading_Data_API.md

 Get Value supports two ways to retrieve an event:
 * [Standard](#getvaluestandard): Returns the value at the specified index.
 If no stored event exists at the specified index, the stream’s read characteristics determines how the returned event is calculated.
-* [Unit Conversion](#getvalueuomconversion): Same as Standard, but with unit conversion(s) applied to data when the SdsStream or SdsType contains unit of measure information.
+* [Uom Conversion](#getvalueuomconversion): Same as Standard, but with unit conversion(s) applied to data when the SdsStream or SdsType contains unit of measure information.
+See  [Units of Measure](xref:unitsOfMeasure) for additional information

 <a name="getvaluestandard"></a>